 PRAM (Paediatric Respiratory Assessment Measure) is a 12-point clinical scoring system that captures a patient’s asthma severity using a combination of scalene muscle contraction, suprasternal retractions, wheezing, air entry and oxygen saturation.
 PRAM was originally developed for patients aged 3 – 6 years and subsequently validated in children aged 1 to 17 years old.

-Asthma scores are commonly used in the USA and Canada, however, are much less frequently used in the UK, Ireland, Australia and NZ.
-A recent PERUKI survey found that none of 59 hospitals routinely collected enough information to be able to calculate a PRAM score for asthma patients.
+Asthma scores are commonly used in the USA and Canada.
+However, they are much less frequently used in the UK, Ireland, Australia and NZ.
+A recent PERUKI survey found that none of 59 hospitals routinely collected enough information to calculate a PRAM score for asthma patients.

 Analysis